gluexprotocol/gluing-queue/README.md

 ---

+> **NOTE**
+> Before submitting an update to the gluing queue, please ensure your liquidity module has not already been glued to GlueX.
+>
+> The latest list of integrated protocols is available here: [GlueX Integrated Liquidity](https://router.gluex.xyz/liquidity/staging).

 ## How to Submit an Update

 If you are a **protocol team or community member**, you can submit a **Pull Request (PR)** to: